 Key ingredients:

-You can easily work it into a routine as well.
+You can easily work this into a routine as well.
 You simply cleanse, apply the peel for under 10 minutes, and moisturize.
 It's convenience and effectiveness makes it one of Cassandra's absolute favorites.
 At the same time though, there are things you should never use with it.

 Retinoids